JohnAugustineMcCain/Trivalent/README.md

 But that’s just one perspective.
 Others might find meaning in service, transcendence, knowledge, beauty, or connection.
 The question’s power lies not in having a singular answer, but in how it opens space for meaning-making.

-The most honest response: The question contains its own answer - meaning emerges through the very act of seriously engaging with questions about meaning.​​​​​​​​​​​​​​​​
+The most honest response: The question contains its own answer - meaning emerges through the very act of seriously engaging with meaningful questions.​​​​​​​​​​​​​​​​

 -----